cgwire/kitsu/getting-started-production/README.md

 description that will help the designer to know what to do, and later to indentify easily the asset.
 If you have multiple assets to create, click on **Confirm and stay** (3).
-You can change whenever you want the asset type, and keep adding assets.
+You can change the asset type, and keep adding assets.

 ![Create an asset](../img/getting-started/add_asset_popup.png)

 You will see the newly created asset appearing on the background everytime your click on **Confirm and stay**.
-When you have added your last asset, just click on **Confirm**, it will save the asset and close the window.
+After you added your last asset, click on **Confirm**, it will save the asset and close the window.
 If you don't have more asset to add, click on **Close**, it will cancel the window.

-For now the assets aren't associated with episode, this association will be done during the **breakdown** of the storyboard, with sequences and shots creation.
+For now the assets aren't linked with episode, this association will be done during the **breakdown** of the storyboard, with sequences and shots creation.

-You can edit assets any time you want by going to the asset page, hovering the asset you want to modify, and then click on the **edit** button
+You can edit assets by going to the asset page, hovering the asset you want to modify, and then click on the **edit** button
 ![Edit button](../img/getting-started/edit_button.png) (1) on the right side of the line.